executors/executors/README.md

     class basic_executor;
     ```

-2. An executor type fulfilling both the `OneWayExecutor` and `TwoWayExecutor` requirements.
+2. An executor type satisfying both the `OneWayExecutor` and `TwoWayExecutor` requirements.

 ### Construction and destruction